Mango Sorbet (No-Churn Recipe)

 • kosher salt: It’s amazing what a little salt can do to enhance the flavor of sweeter recipes.

 You’re also going to need a good food processor.
-You can find the one I have HERE.
+This is the one I have.
 It’s a workhorse and it’s simple to use.
 (I bought it because it’s the one Ina Garten has, so you know it must be a winner.)

 mango sorbet in bowls.